Tuition and Fees

 Tuition and fees are payable after you have been registered in your classes.
 You must have your financing in place and have paid your tuition by the applicable deadline.
 Tuition for full-time programs is paid on a semester-by-semester basis.

-Tuition is due in full on the last day of the add/drop period.
 If your tuition payment is not received by the deadline, you'll be dismissed from SAIT and will be responsible for full fees owing.

 |Intake*||Tuition payment deadline|

 |Winter 2022 — starting Jan.
 10, 2022||Dec.
 10, 2021 (accepted students)|